MahBoiDeveloper/GZHHotkeysEditor/README.md

 EA has not endorsed and does not support this product.
 Command & Conquer, Command & Conquer: Generals, Command & Conquer: Generals — Zero Hour are registered trademarks of Electronic Arts Inc. All Rights Reserved.

 ## License
-The GZH Hotkeys Editor is an unofficial open-source community project licensed with [GNU GPL v3](https://github.com/MahBoiDeveloper/GZHHotkeysEditor/blob/main/LICENSE).
+The GenHotkeys is an unofficial open-source community project licensed with [GNU GPL v3](https://github.com/MahBoiDeveloper/GZHHotkeysEditor/blob/main/LICENSE).